Introduction: The Open Data Revolution in Engineering

 GlobalEvent-basedFree (research)

 Landsat-based mapping of surface water occurrence, seasonality, and change from 1984 to present at 30m.
 Identifies permanent water bodies, seasonal flooding zones, and historical water extent.
-Available in Google Earth Engine.
+Available in Google Earth Engine and as direct download.

 Global30m / AnnualFree